13 Surprising Things You Didn’t Know Were Considered Bad Luck

 Giving yellow clothes as a gift

 Another Spanish bad-luck superstition claims that recipients of saffron-colored garments will experience bad luck.
 According to Spanish legend, the sulfurous color of yellow is related to black magic or, for the more extremely superstitious, even the Devil himself.
 If you’re feeling really superstitious, you should avoid wearing yellow altogether, but especially if you’re interviewing for a job, taking a test, or doing something else for which good luck would be beneficial.
-Here are some ways to change your luck that are proven to be a little more reliable.
+After all, your outfit color can reveal lots of things about you.

 Complimenting a baby